farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 + Understand what Cognitive Search is
 + Understand what this solution does and how it can be used, including the capability to process any unstructured data
 + Implement Cognitive Search enrichment pipelines
-+ Learn how to search business documents with cognitive skills
++ Learn how to search business documents enriched with cognitive skills
 + Use the materials as a tool for demos, POCs and other business scenarios

 ## Prerequisites